portfolio1 portfolio2 portfolio3 portfolio4 portfolio5 portfolio6 portfolio7 portfolio8 portfolio9 portfolio10 portfolio11

 Sibelius Groovy Software Series from Sibelius

 We rely on donations of equipment for most of our needs, especially software.
 It has helped to be beta-testers of software for music companies to aid in acquiring software.
 The is not a complete listing above, but it covers many of the items used in the lab.
 Ms. Garrett spends quite a lot of money out-of-pocket for the needs of this program.
-There will be no pupil supply funding at all in 2009-2011 and beyond.
+There was no pupil supply funding at all from 2009-2012.